hamnarauf/Workaholics/README.md

 # Workaholics
 ### Freelancing platform (service based website)

-## Web Engineering Project
-## Use this readme file for reference for doc report!
-### Checkout Master Branch to see updated code

-# About ptoject
+# About project
-hA service based platform for freelancers to buy and sell their gigs.
+A service based platform for freelancers to buy and sell their gigs.
 This platform aims to provide users with hiring talent and provide communication across the world irrespective of region.

 ## Website layout